trans-travel/trans-travel/us/ky.md

 are, thus far, fairly restricted and do not apply to most trans people in most situations.

-Under a law that is currently (last checked Sept.
-15, 2023) in effect (due to actions of an appeals court in the Tennessee case) that criminalizes hormone therapy, puberty blockers, and surgery, Kentucky does criminalize trans care for children which may have an unknown impact on child custody.
+Under a law that is currently (last checked Mar.
+14, 2025) in effect (while waiting for US Supreme Court review) that criminalizes hormone therapy, puberty blockers, and surgery, Kentucky does criminalize trans care for children which may have an unknown impact on child custody.
 These laws do not directly apply to parents.